GED Schools and Programs in Florida

 Test Locations and Restrictions

 Florida residents have access to numerous GED testing centers at community, technical and junior colleges, county school board offices and adult education centers statewide.
 Tests cannot be taken online.
-Candidates for the GED program must be at least 18 years old.
-Exemptions apply if a candidate is at least 16 years of age and has been granted an age waiver by their local school district.

 Retaking the Test